espressomd/espresso/doc/sphinx/advanced_methods.rst

 This method has to be called for all molecules and needs the following parameters:

     * <system>: The espressomd.System().
-    * <drude ids>: The ids of the drude particles within one molecule.
+    * <drude ids>: The ids of the Drude particles within one molecule.
     * <core ids>: The ids of the core particles within one molecule.
     * <verbose>: (bool, optional) Prints out information about the added bonds (default: False)